AngleProtocol/angle-docs/new-module/vaults/README.md

 The main feature of vaults is the ability to **borrow** Angle stablecoins.
 A vault is opened when users deposit tokens as [**collateral**](../glossary.md) into a `VaultManager` contract.
 When doing so, they can choose to borrow a certain amount of agTokens against their collateral.
 The agTokens borrowed are minted and deposited into their wallets, for them to use however they want.

-Once they have an open vault, users can borrow agTokens, repay their agTokens debt, and add or remove collateral from it.
+Once they have an open vault, users can borrow agTokens at a fee, repay their agTokens debt, and add or remove collateral from it.

 They also have to monitor their vaults' [health factor](../glossary.md).
 This metric keeps track of the "health" of the vault: it compares the collateral ratio of the vault with the minimum accepted.
-If the value of the collateral with respect to the agTokens borrowed decreases too much, the health factor will go below 1 and the vault can get [**liquidated**](../liquidations.md).
+If the value of the collateral with respect to the agTokens borrowed decreases too much, the health factor will go below 1 and the vault can get [**liquidated**](/new-module/vaults/liquidations.md).

 At some point, users that don't need their agTokens anymore can pay bak their debt, to get back what they originally deposited as collateral.